jkobject/jkobject.github.io/_projects/predicting-dependencies-from-enhancers.md

 However we can clearly see a transcriptional collapse of some of the CTRC members in MS2 after 2 hours and JQ1 after 8 hours. at 16 and 24 hours, the signal disappear.
 It can be explained by failed experimental procedures, selection of resistant CL or the low number of cells after drug targeting.
 Both of the drugs would target BRD4 and MYC and it can be clearly seen in the analysis.
 Interestingly the [MEIS1][19] Homeobox protein is also always up-regulated at these time points.

-__We could see a downregulation of certain This first analysis revealed the difficulty of assessing a global collapse of TF in RNA, especially on a short timescale, leading us to doing a similar analysis using slamseq__
+__We could see a downregulation of certain CTRC members This first analysis revealed the difficulty of assessing a global collapse of TF in RNA, especially on a short timescale, leading us to doing a similar analysis using slamseq__

 ##### slamseq analysis